'Fortress Australia' re-opens after two-year Covid closure

 Announcing the re-opening date for triple-vaccinated travellers, state Premier Mark McGowan said "there comes a point where the border is redundant, because we'll already have the growth of cases here".

-Morrison welcomed Western Australia's re-opening and defended his own decision to shut Australia's borders to the world for two years.
+Morrison welcomed Western Australia's re-opening and defended his own decision to shut the country's borders to the world for two years.

 He said it "was incredibly important and that helped us achieve in this country what few others could around the world.
 We have one of the lowest rates of death of Covid in the world."